yawaramin/ggspec/README.md

 ```
   Suite: The sqr function
-    Test (passed): Should square 1 correctly
+    Test: Should square 1 correctly
+    [PASS]
+    Test: Should square 2 correctly
       Expected: 4
       Got: 1
-    Test (failed): Should square 2 correctly
+    [FAIL]
 ```

 Now we fix that: